The Minnesota Star Tribune: 1998 to present

 Since the Star Tribunes bankruptcy, its former ownership group, led by New York City–based Avista Capital Partners, has no stake in the company.

 Wayzata Investment Partners became majority owner of the Star Tribune Company in August 2012, with a 58% stake.
 In 2014, the company was acquired by Glen Taylor, owner of the NBA's Minnesota Timberwolves and the WNBA's Minnesota Lynx.
 A former Republican state senator, Taylor said the Star Tribune would be less liberal under his ownership.
 He also said the paper had already begun a shift and would focus on accurately reporting both sides of all issues.
 In May 2015, the company acquired alternative weekly City Pages from Voice Media Group.
 City Pages continued publishing until it became another victim of advertising revenue loss and the COVID-19 pandemic.
 It shuttered in October 2020, and the website was moved to the Hennepin County Library's archives.

 In September 2025, the paper announced it would sell its printing plant in Minneapolis, lay off 125 workers, and outsource printing to a plant in Iowa.
+Operation Metro Surge, a federal immigration operation launched in Minnesota in the winter of 2025-26, had a significant impact on the Star Tribune, which made an unpaywalled live blog available for the duration.
+In January 2026, the paper's website was the second-most-visited of any local newspaper, up 14 places from the previous year.
+Its web traffic doubled, and its subscription rate "nearly doubled", according to a senior staff member.
+In June 2026, the paper announced that it would lay off 15% of its workforce, amounting to 65 employees, and that it was considering a nonprofit ownership model.